valendesigns/option-tree/readme.txt

 = 2.2.0 =
 * Added UI support for WordPress 3.8.
+* Added the Gallery option type.
-* Added the On/Off toggle option type.
+* Added the On/Off option type.
 * Added missing numeric-slider custom class.
 Contributors via github @doitmax.
 * Added filter 'ot_type_category_checkbox_query' which allows you to filter the get_categories() args for Category Checkbox.
 * Added filter 'ot_type_category_select_query' which allows you to filter the get_categories() args for Category Select.